 Edwidge J. Thomas, DNP, ANP

-Edwidge Thomas joined the NEF Board of Directors in 2017 and serves on the Criteria and Eligibility Committee.
-Currently Edwidge is the medical director at the Mount Sinai Hospital’s Performing Provider System (PPS) for Delivery System Reform Incentive Payment (DSRIP) Program and she is responsible for strategic direction of the PPS including developing quality medical programs, planning and implementing the clinical programs and monitoring the performance of the DSRIP projects’ metric while collaborating with PPS partners as they modify their infrastructure and implement clinical transformation for transitioning to a value based payment system.
-Her responsibilities also include leading the Equity Performance programs while overseeing the activities of DSRIP Clinical Quality Committee as well as other committees by providing recommendations on best practices to guide the overall strategy for the PPS.
+She was Clinical/Executive Director at the Mount Sinai Hospital’s Performing Provider System (PPS) for Delivery System Reform Incentive Payment (DSRIP) Program and was responsible for strategic direction of the PPS including developing quality medical programs, planning and implementing the clinical programs and monitoring the performance of the DSRIP projects’ metric while collaborating with PPS health organization partners as they journey to modify their infrastructure and implement clinical care and clinical operations transformation strategies to help with the transition to a value based payment system.
+Her responsibilities also included leading the Equity Performance programs while overseeing the activities of the PPS Board of Directors, Clinical Quality Committee as well as other committees by providing recommendations on best practices to guide the overall strategy for the PPS.